Awards & Distinctions

 SOUTH TEXAS COMPREHENSIVE EPILEPSY CENTER RECOGNIZED AS A LEVEL 4 CENTER

-The South Texas Comprehensive Epilepsy Center, a partnership between University Health System and UT Medicine San Antonio, is the only Level 4 epilepsy center in San Antonio.
+The South Texas Comprehensive Epilepsy Center, a partnership between University Health and UT Health San Antonio, is the only Level 4 epilepsy center in San Antonio.
 A designation by the National Association of Epilepsy Centers.
 Level 4 is the highest designation for an epilepsy center, and is awarded to centers providing the most complex diagnostic and treatment options, including a broad range of surgical procedures.
 The center offers the most advanced medical, dietary and surgical therapies to patients whose seizures are not controlled by medications.
 Both inpatient and outpatient diagnostic evaluations are available.
 And as an academic and research program, it offers patients the opportunity to take part in trials of promising new medications and surgical interventions.

 Back to Top